-Legal Helpline is a personal injury claims firm that has many experiences with making council or local authority claims.
+Legal Helpline is a Claims Management Company that has many experiences with making council or local authority claims.
 We have a brilliant track record for making successful claims, often securing the maximum payout amount possible for our clients.

 We are a friendly, reliable and hard-working team that endeavour to do our best for our client and get them the compensation that they are entitled to.
 We fight on behalf of our clients and work incredibly hard to see justice prevail.
 Our desire to offer the No Win No Fee service shows commitment to our clients and gives belief that we will do our upmost to secure them the highest compensation award we can for them.
 If we didn’t feel capable, we couldn’t offer this service as we wouldn’t be able to afford to.